 "A long time ago, in a galaxy far, far away..."
-The beginning of the Star Wars saga is famous the world over.
-But when you follow this divine recipe, the galaxy is no longer quite so far away — it will have landed on your kitchen counter.
-It's something of a project, but give this eye-catching cake a try.
-It might just transport you to another world!
+The beginning of the Star Wars saga is famous the world over, but once you make this divine cake, the galaxy will no longer be quite so far away, because it will have landed right on your kitchen counter.
+Trust us when we say that this dessert is out of this world!

 - 4 eggs